Misterio77/nix-colors/README.md

 Then, you need some way to pass this onwards to your `home-manager` configuration.
 You should use `extraSpecialArgs` for this (if you haven't done this before, feel free to ask for my help).

-Once you you do, you can access the color schemes with `nix-colors.colorSchemes`, and the `home-manager` module with `nix-colors.homeManagerModule`.
+Once you do, you can access the color schemes with `nix-colors.colorSchemes`, and the `home-manager` module with `nix-colors.homeManagerModule`.

 #### Legacy (non-flake)